lampmerchant/tashtalk/README.md

 ## Version Comparison

-**AirTalk users: do not upgrade your TashTalk PIC to v2.x, it will stop working because of the change in pinout.**
+**AirTalk users:** do **not** upgrade your TashTalk PIC to v2.x, it will stop working because of the change in pinout.
+See the Compatibility Fix section below if you are having issues with Power Macintosh 6100 computers or certain LocalTalk printers.

 | Version | Pinout                      | CRC Calculation                              |
 | ------- | --------------------------- | -------------------------------------------- |